sorinboia/hugo-azure-experience-aws-ac2.0/content/090_feedback/_index.md

 The code in this repo is under constant development.

-For any feedback or suggestions, either open an [Issue](https://github.com/sorinboia/nginx-experience-aws-ac2.0/issues) on GitHub, or contact:
+For any feedback or suggestions, either open an [Issue](https://github.com/sorinboia/nginx-experience-azure-ac2.0/issues) on GitHub, or contact:

 [Sorin](https://il.linkedin.com/in/sorin-boiangiu-38196938) for any NGINX related topics

-[Artiom](https://artioml.net/) for any AWS related topics